goerigk/RObook-companion/index.md

 ## Lecture notes

 Below, we make LaTeX sources available for a potential Master's level, one-semester course based on our book.
 Each lecture represents a 90-minute session.
+Additionally, we provide exercises that can be done in a 90 minute tutorial class corresponding to each lecture.
 Please feel free to use and adapt to your own needs.

 * [all lecture note sources](/notes/all.zip)
 * [Lecture 1](/notes/01.zip)